fengalin/media-toc/README.md

 pacman -S mingw-w64-x86_64-toolchain base-devel mingw-w64-x86_64-gtk3 \
     mingw-w64-x86_64-gstreamer mingw-w64-x86_64-gst-plugins-base
 ```
-For the execution, you will also need (opencv seems necessary to play a video,
+For the execution, you will also need at least (other packages might be
-anyone knows which package can pull it?):
+necessary for specific codecs):
 ```
 pacman -S mingw-w64-x86_64-gst-plugins-good mingw-w64-x86_64-gst-plugins-bad \
     mingw-w64-x86_64-gst-plugins-ugly